What is Android Activity Lifecycle

 You will see a diagram below which will demonstrate the basic lifecycle of an activity and what happens when you launch your application.

-First method which is called as I have told you is onCreate.
+The first method which is called as is onCreate method.
 And this onCreate method calls the setContentView method, which sets the layout for you for the activity.

 Then you can resume the application or pause the application and in between this application runs.
 So the chronological order of these functions, which can be called by your activity.
 So resume then activity is running then if you want to call another activity, for example you are on the homepage of your application and you want to see the about page of your application, you go or you click some button and then the activity which is running is paused and then your new activity is going to start.
 And then if you unpause that, the activity is no longer visible and stopped.